metno/pyaro/docs/Ungriddeddata.rst

 * *_data*: an unstructured point cloud with all the data (time, position, values, etc.)
 * *metadata*: metadata for each station
-* *meta_idx*: mapping from station to variable and indecies of rows in _data where measurements for said station and variable are found
+* *meta_idx*: mapping from station to variable and indices of rows in _data where measurements for said station and variable are found
-* *var_idx*: mapping of variable names to indecies of rows in _data where measurements of said variable are found
+* *var_idx*: mapping of variable names to index of variable used in *_data*

 _data
 -----